trothr/znetboot/CMS_Commands.md

 using a kernel and related files retrieved from the network.

 `znetboot` takes an optional argument, the name of a configuration file.
-If you wanted to boot Linux according to the "`clefonvm`" configuration then you would enter
+If you wanted to boot Linux according to the `clefonvm` configuration then you would enter

     znetboot clefonvm